ve3lst/THome/README.md

 # TO DO

-- well, i just realized not everyone needs dual langage cards. so i will have to edit it and make it flexible to pick mono-lang or dual-lang
+[] well, I just realized not everyone needs a dual langage cards. so I will try to make it flexible to pick mono-lang or dual-lang
-- make CLI for the python script, maybe
+[] make CLI for the python script, maybe